NicoZweifel/bevy_spliff/readme.md

 }
 ```

-When managing very complex types you can declare structs and derive `QueryData`, just as you would with complex queries in general:
+When managing complex types you can declare structs and derive `QueryData`, just as you would with complex queries in general:

 ```rust
 #[derive(QueryData)]